 This course introduces students to the field of nursing.
 In the first semester students will learn about the history and evolution of nursing, education and licensure requirements, career path options, and nursing responsibilities.
 Students will also focus on foundational information such as basic anatomy, physiology, medical terminology, pharmacology, first aid, and disease prevention.
 In semester two students will examine various nursing theories, as well as focus on the nursing process, including assessment, diagnosis, and treatment options.
 Students will also learn about professional and legal standards and ethics.
-Additional skills of communication, teaching, time and stress management, patient safety, crisis management will be included.
+Additional skills of communication, teaching, time and stress management, patient safety, and crisis management will be included.

 During this course, you will learn career-related skills and earn a badge for this accomplishment.
 A badge is a digital certification of your career-related learning that you can share on social media or with higher education platforms, colleges, potential employers, peers, and colleagues.
 Select this link to learn more about badges.